Retail operations intelligence platform

 02

-Decision-making depends on speed and clarity
+Decision-making depends on speed and prioritization

 03

-Operational workflows are repetitive and time-sensitive
+Operational workflows are time-sensitive and role-specific

 11 · Defining product scope

-Operational modules
+Operational scope

 • Sales monitoring